Muhammad Al-Labani

-Muhammad Ismail Al-Labani (Arabic: محمد اللباني) is a writer and researcher in critical and intellectual studies.
+Muhammad Ismail Al-Labani (Arabic: محمد اللباني) is an Egyptian writer and researcher in critical and intellectual studies.

-Curriculum vitae
+Life and career

-He was born in Idku - Beheira Governorate in 1970 and resides in Alexandria.
+He was born in Edku in the Beheira Governorate in 1970 and resides in Alexandria.

-He graduated from Faculty of Dar Al-Ulum Cairo University in 1993, after obtaining a high school diploma from Idku School in 1989.
-He obtained a diploma in Education, a Pre-Master in Literary Criticism, he worked in Egypt and the UAE in the field of teaching, combining teaching and writing, his writing passion and research interest always turns towards critical, intellectual and philosophical studies.
+He graduated from the Faculty of Dar Al-Ulum Cairo University in 1993, after obtaining a high school diploma from Edku School in 1989.
+He obtained a diploma in Education and a Pre-Master in Literary Criticism.
+He worked in Egypt and the UAE in the field of teaching, combining teaching and writing.
+His writing passion and research interest always turns towards critical, intellectual and philosophical studies.